aplai168/database-structures/README.md

   - [ ] `.addToTail()` method, takes a value and adds it to the end of the list
   - [ ] `.removeHead()` method, removes the first node from the list and returns its value
   - [ ] `.contains()` method, returns boolean reflecting whether or not the passed-in value is in the linked list
+  - [ ] `What is the time complexity of the above functions?

 ### 2. [Tree]